Star Trek: The Motion Picture

-Star Trek: The Motion Picture is a 1979 American science fiction film directed by Robert Wise and based on the television series Star Trek created by Gene Roddenberry, who also served as its producer.
-It is the first installment in the Star Trek film series, and stars the cast of the original television series.
-In the film, set in the 2270s, a mysterious and immensely powerful alien cloud known as V'Ger approaches Earth, destroying everything in its path.
-Admiral James T. Kirk (William Shatner) assumes command of the recently refitted Starship USS Enterprise, to lead it on a mission to save the planet and determine VGers origins.
+Star Trek: The Motion Picture is a 1979 American science fiction film directed by Robert Wise.
+The Motion Picture is based on and stars the cast of the 1966–1969 television series Star Trek created by Gene Roddenberry, who serves as producer.
+In the film, set in the 2270s, a mysterious and powerful alien cloud known as V'Ger approaches Earth, destroying everything in its path.
+Admiral James T. Kirk (William Shatner) assumes command of the recently refitted Starship Enterprise to lead it on a mission to determine V'Ger's origins and save the planet.

-When the original television series was canceled in 1969, Roddenberry lobbied Paramount Pictures to continue the franchise through a feature film.
+When Star Trek was cancelled in 1969, Roddenberry lobbied Paramount Pictures to continue the franchise through a feature film.
 The success of the series in syndication convinced the studio to begin work on the film in 1975.
-A series of writers attempted to craft a "suitably epic" script, but the attempts did not satisfy Paramount, and in 1977, the project was scrapped.
+A series of writers and scripts did not satisfy Paramount, and they scrapped the film project.
 Instead, Paramount planned on returning the franchise to its roots, with a new television series titled Star Trek: Phase II.
-The box office success of Close Encounters of the Third Kind, however, convinced Paramount that science fiction films other than Star Wars could do well, so the studio canceled production of Phase II and resumed its attempts at making a Star Trek film.
+The box office success of Star Wars and Close Encounters of the Third Kind convinced Paramount to change course, cancelling production of Phase II and resuming work on a film.